mechatronics-RWTH/lexci-2/README.md

 - [Badalian, K., Koch, L., Brinkmann, T., Picerno, M., Wegener, M., Lee, S. Y., & Andert, J. (2023).
 LExCI: A Framework for Reinforcement Learning with Embedded Systems. arXiv preprint arXiv:2312.02739](https://arxiv.org/pdf/2312.02739)

-If you use LExCI in your research, please cite (the pre-print version of) its
+If you use LExCI for your research, please cite (the pre-print version of) this
 paper:

     @article{badalian2023lexci,